 Ganesha (Orissa style)

-Four armed Ganesha is sitting on a mouse (See the rear view), his vahana.
+Four-armed Ganesha is sitting on a mouse (See the rear view), his vahana.
 The mouse, in turn, is supported by a hemispherical base with a rim.

-The finish, decoration and the proportion of different elements gives a folkish feel to this idol.
+The finish, decoration and the proportion of different elements give a folkish feel to this idol.
 There are remnants of red pigments used in worship.
 The idol itself does not show any wear related to ritual use.

 The idol is about 14 cm in height.
 The dealer estimated it dates to the eighteenth century.
 The patina is dark but uneven.
 But I am good with the estimated age.